 - 8. Porto – Portugal

 - 11. Vienna – Austria

 - 12. Thessaloniki – Greece

 1. Matera – Italy

 This Italian gem might be an unknown quantity for some of you.
 It is one hundred percent worth your consideration though.
 The old town or ‘Sassi’ is full of boutique hotels, Airbnb’s and restaurants all built inside it’s caves.
 It has a remarkable story, to go from being Italy’s poorest cities to The European Capital of Culture for 2019 is quiet a feat.
 Located just over an hour from Bari Airport, which flies direct from Dublin with Ryanair, it is easily accesible.
-If you have been following The Travel Expert on Instagram, you would have seen many examples of Matera’s beauty in recent weeks.
+Check out The Travel Expert’s guide to a weekend in Matera here.

 2. Copenhagen – Denmark